-After you enter the IP address, click the green checkmark icon to save it.
+After you've entered the information, click the checkmark icon to save it.

 • Provide custom App Network and Service Network.

 The application overlay network defines the address space used by the application's services running in the Nexus Dashboard.
 The field is pre-populated with the default 172.17.0.1/16 value.